eladnava/mailgen/README.md

 };
 ```

-To not display the signature at all, set the signature field to false:
+To not include the signature at all, set the signature field to false:

 ```js
 var email = {